r-n-w/r-n-w.github.io/README.md

 - Icon mouseover color fix
 - Would be nice to be one long scrolling website

-First page is about me unofficially, and then Projects, Resume, Contact
+First page is Resume unofficially, and then Projects, Resume, Contact

 It's reconnected!